pranavj1001/exercise-routines/README.md

 It has a very minimal and simplistic design with a dark theme throughout the application.
 In this application, we can add/edit/delete a workout/routine and in it we can add/edit exercises along with their time.
 We can also start a workout/routine, in which a timer is used to run an exercise for a given duration.

+## Reasons to try this app

+- No login/signup required.
+- Data always stay on your phone.
+- No permissions required.
+- No Internet connection required.

 ## Pending Items

 - Search Funcationality